ansys/pyansys-units/doc/source/user_guide/register_unit.rst

 - ``UnitRegistry.register_unit(unit, composition, factor)`` adds a new unit symbol to that single registry instance.
-It does not change global state, avoids temporal coupling, and keeps namespaces clean.
+It does not change global state, avoids temporal coupling, and keeps the registry scope clean.
 - Duplicate registrations on the same instance (including collisions with built-in units) raise ``UnitAlreadyRegistered``.